-- Part A contains general questions regarding the AML/CFT State Ordinance and its background. - Part B addresses questions concerning CDD. - Part C addresses the required business risk assessment and policies, procedures, and measures that a service provider must have in place to prevent and combat money laundering and terrorist financing. - Part D contains questions on the functions of the money-laundering compliance officer (MLCO) and the money-laundering reporting officer (MLRO). - Part E addresses questions about reporting unusual transactions.
+- Part C addresses questions pertaining to the training of personnel. - Part D addresses questions concerning CDD. - Part E addresses the required business risk assessment and policies, procedures, and measures that a service provider must have in place to prevent and combat money laundering and terrorist financing. - Part F contains questions on the functions of the Money Laundering Compliance Officer (MLCO) and the Money Laundering Reporting Officer (MLRO). - Part G addresses questions about reporting of unusual transactions. - Part H addresses questions regarding enforcement measures that the CBA can apply in the event of non-compliance.